appxdigital/appx-core-bpmn-engine/README.md

 Prepare a storage mechanism like FileStore or PrismaStore and pass the storage.
 In theory, the interface implemented to interact with storages allows all that share the same API as the previously mentioned (.get, .set, .list/.ids, .destroy), but only those two have been tested.

 Start the engine with your BPMN file and use startFlow to kick off your process.

+## Contributing

+Contributions are welcome!
+Feel free to open issues or submit pull requests with improvements, bug fixes, or new examples.

+## License

+This project is licensed under the [MIT License](./LICENSE).